Searching for local associations while controlling the false discovery rate: Methods

-As detailed in Appendix~\ref*{sec:learn-interactions}, this implementation can be extended to handle multiple binary covariates as well as non-binary covariates.
-Additionally, Appendix~\ref*{subsec:adaptation-gwas} describes a specialized implementation with computational shortcuts designed for GWAS-like settings, characterized by a very large number $p$ of variables and a modest number $m$ of covariates.
+As detailed in Appendix A2.2, this implementation can be extended to handle multiple binary covariates as well as non-binary ones.
+For non-binary covariates, we apply discretization, as the ability to detect meaningful subgroups and reject the corresponding null hypotheses generally depends on having a sufficient number of individuals in each subgroup.
+Additionally, Appendix A2.3 describes a specialized implementation with computational shortcuts designed for GWAS-like settings, characterized by a very large number $p$ of variables and a modest number $m$ of covariates.